1114 Senior Portfolio Manager - Private Equity

 The San Francisco Employees’ Retirement System is dedicated to securing, protecting and prudently investing the pension trust assets, administering mandated benefits programs, and providing promised benefits to the active and retired members of the City and County of San Francisco.

-SFERS seeks an experienced investment professional for the position of Senior Portfolio Manager (“SPM”) for its private equity portfolio, which includes buyouts, venture capital, growth capital and special situations investments.
-Reporting directly to the Director, Private Equity, Managing Director, Private Markets and the CIO, the SPM and the Private Equity team are responsible for the oversight and management of SFERS’ large and growing private equity portfolio.
-The SPM will have primary responsibility for SFERS’ buyout partnerships and will have the opportunity to help construct and manage a global private equity portfolio through the sourcing, underwriting, execution and active management of global investment partnerships and direct investments.
+The San Francisco Employees Retirement System seeks an experienced investment professional for the position of Senior Portfolio Manager ("SPM") for its private equity portfolio, which includes buyouts, venture capital, growth capital and special situations investments.
+Reporting to the Director of Private Equity, the SPM and the Private Equity team are responsible for the oversight and management of SFERS' large and growing private equity portfolio.
+The SPM will have primary responsibility for SFERS' buyout partnerships and will have the opportunity to help construct and manage a global private equity portfolio through the sourcing, underwriting, execution and active management of global investment partnerships and co-investments.

 Possession of a baccalaureate degree from an accredited college or university with major coursework in finance, economics, business administration, accounting, statistics, or related field.